ernestobone98/MIAGEGPT/README.md

 # MIAGEGPT

-This is a simplify version of OpenAI ChatGPT using GPT-3.5 turbo and Dall-E to generate images.
+This is a simplified version of OpenAI ChatGPT that uses GPT-3.5 turbo and Dall-E to generate images.

 ### Setup